 - we should avoid being angry.
-Whereas, I say we should allow ourselves to be angry.
+I say we should allow ourselves to be angry.

 - some incidents can stress us.
 I claim that’s not true.

 - we should try to be patient with people.
 I don’t agree.
 I claim that we shouldn’t try to be patient.
-We shouldn’t try to manufacture an emotion.
-Instead, we should deal with the emotion we already have.
+We shouldn’t try to manufacture an emotion, but instead, deal with the emotion we already have.

 - we should try to forgive.
 I suggest we shouldn’t try.

 - we should avoid being angry with ourselves.
 I disagree.